-When gunman advanced on New Zealand mosque, 1 man ran at him
+Man who stood up to mosque gunman probably saved lives

 - Flipping off cop is free speech, court says

-The gunman is believed to have killed 41 people at the Al Noor mosque before driving about 5 kilometers (3 miles) across town and attacking the Linwood mosque, where he killed seven more people.
-One person died later in a hospital.
+The gunman is believed to have killed at least 41 people at the Al Noor mosque before driving about 5 kilometers (3 miles) across town and attacking the Linwood mosque, where he killed seven more people.
+One person died later in a hospital, and police announced Sunday that a 50th body had been found.

 White supremacist Brenton Tarrant, 28, has been charged with one count of murder in the slayings and a judge said Saturday that it was reasonable to assume more charges would follow.